chongjason914/seaborn-tutorial/README.md

 - Not too many features (columns)
 - Intuitive and straightforward relationship between the predictor and target variables

-Below are the description of the columns in the dataset:
+Below are the description of each column in the dataset:
 - age: Age of primary beneficiary
 - sex: Insurance contractor gender
 - bmi: Body mass index